Workers’ Compensation

 • Copies of any correspondence between the insurance company and Workers’ Comp Commission.

-• An explanation from the insurance company on how it arrived at your workers’ compensation rate and
+• An explanation from the insurance company on how it arrived at your workers’ compensation rate and what it believes to be your average weekly gross wage.

 Get A Free Case Evaluation